How to Apply for an Education Loan to Study Abroad

 For loans below Rs.
 4L, no security is required.

 For loans between Rs.
-4L-Rs.7.5L, third-party guarantee is required.
+4L-Rs.7.5L, a third-party guarantee is required.

 Based on the loan amount and credit history of the borrower